Railroad Retirement Board: Organization and functions

 The Railroad Retirement Board is headed by three members appointed by the President of the United States, with the advice and consent of the Senate.
 One member is appointed upon the recommendation of railroad employers, one is appointed upon the recommendation of railroad labor organizations and the third, who is the chairman, is appointed to represent the public interest.
-The Board Members' terms of office are five years and are scheduled to expire in different years.
-The President also appoints an Inspector General for the RRB.
+The board members' terms of office are five years and are scheduled to expire in different years.
+However, they may continue to serve after the expiration of their term, until their successor takes office.
+A majority of the members in office constitutes a quorum.

 The primary function of the RRB is the determination and payment of benefits under the retirement-survivor and unemployment-sickness programs.
 To this end, the RRB employs field representatives to assist railroad personnel and their families in filing claims for benefits, examiners to adjudicate the claims, and information technology staff, equipment and programs to maintain earnings records, calculate benefits and process payments.

 The RRB also employs actuaries to predict the future income and outlays of the railroad retirement system, statisticians and economists to provide vital data, and attorneys to interpret legislation and represent the RRB in litigation.
+The President also appoints an Inspector General for the RRB, with the advice and consent of the Senate.
 The Inspector General employs auditors and investigators to detect any waste, fraud, or abuse in the benefit programs.